featurist/hyperdom-semantic-ui/readme.md

 ```

 * `options` - settings to be passed to `.form(settings)`
+* `options.v1` - set this to true to use Semantic UI v1.x.x forms.
 * `vdom` - vdom for the form
 * `vdomFunction` - function taking one argument, the form, and returning vdom for the form.
 * `form.validate()` - a function to run the validation rules, returns either `undefined` if the form is valid, or an array of errors.
 See [`onFailure`](http://semantic-ui.com/behaviors/form.html#/settings).